Backdoor Attack on Vertical Federated Graph Neural Network Learning: Proposed Approach

 where $\Theta = \{\theta_1, \cdots, \theta_K; \theta_{top}\}$ represents the parameters of the overall VFGNN model.

-As an adversary in a backdoor attack, the objective is to establish a mapping association between a trigger and the backdoor target class.
-This is achieved by injecting a backdoor during the VFGNN training process.
-Subsequently, upon deployment of the VFGNN model, the adversary can introduce the local trigger to deliberately misclassify the corresponding sample as the target class.
+As an adversary in a backdoor attack, the main objectives are threefold: first, to ensure that the federated learning task can be completed successfully; second, to establish a mapping between the trigger and the backdoor target class; and third, to ensure that the backdoor injection remains undetected by the active party.
+These three objectives must be achieved simultaneously during the VFGNN training process.
+Specifically, the attacker needs to inject the backdoor cleverly, ensuring that the training process is not disrupted and that no suspicious behavior is exposed.
+After the VFGNN model is deployed, the attacker can introduce a local trigger to deliberately misclassify the corresponding sample as the target class, thereby completing the backdoor attack.
 The backdoor attack objective in VFGNN is

-where $F$ refers to the VFGNN model, which encompasses both the top model and the bottom models of all participating parties. $\delta$ represents the backdoor trigger, a(·) denotes the operation of trigger attachment, and $\tau$ is the backdoor target class.
+where $F$ refers to the VFGNN model, which encompasses both the top model and the bottom models of all participating parties. $\delta$ represents the backdoor trigger, a(·) denotes the operation of trigger attachment, and $\tau$ is the backdoor target class. $\tilde{H}$ denotes the output of the bottom GNN model after the trigger injection, while $H$ refers to the output without trigger injection.